Wondering What to Do With Overripe Bananas? Try These 20 Recipes

 You could just grab coffee and a bagel for breakfast, but why would you with all these sweet banana recipes?

 They’re like eating a dessert that’s socially accepted as breakfast.
-Win.
+This is a win, especially if you add a punch of vitamin C from orange juice.

 Banoffee is an English banana-toffee flavor traditionally appearing in pie form.
-This banoffee scones recipe from King Arthur Flour takes this combo to the breakfast table, and I’m not mad about it.
+Banoffee Scones from King Arthur Baking Company brings this combo to the breakfast table.
+The reviews alone will make you want to tie on an apron and get baking.

-She even has a tutorial on how to brown butter in the microwave.
-If you don’t have a donut pan, these also make great muffins.
+A tutorial on how to brown butter in the microwave from Averie Cooks blog will set you up to make Banana Bread Donuts with Browned Butter Caramel Glaze.
+If you don’t have a donut pan, these also make great donut holes using a muffin pan.

 Healthy Banana Recipes